shreelola1/taskmanager/README.md

 ### OPTION 4 - run on kubernetes environment

-Please read the doc under k8s folder to install and deploy application on kubernetes cluster.
+Please read the doc under k8s folder to install and deploy application on kubernetes cluster....